-Obviously, this relatively simple model for car paint is still not perfect.
-For example, we currently support neither glossy reflections nor pearlescence or sparkles, either.
-However, in practice the current set of effects has shown to be sufficient.
-The difference between our model and a Phong shader can be seen in Figure 3.
-Note that though these effects seem very subtle (in particular for still images and when printed on paper), there was explicit user demand for these features.
+Of course, this relatively simple model for car paint is still not perfect.
+For example, it supports neither glossy reflections nor pearlescence or sparkles.
+However, in practice the current set of effects has shown to be sufficient, while the computation can be done very fast.
+The difference between such a model and a Phong shader can be seen in Figure 3.
+Note that though these effects seem very subtle (in particular for still images and when printed on paper), there is explicit industrial demand for these features.

-3.2.
-Glass
+3.2 Glass

 Of even higher importance for design reviews, in particular for cars, is Glass.
-Many other materials can - at least after enough manual tuning and hand-painting of textures - still be reasonably well represented by appropriately textured Phong models or specially designed programmable surface shaders.
+Many other materials can - at least after enough manual tuning and hand-painting of textures - still be reasonably well represented by appropriately textured Phong models, or specially designed fragment shaders on rasterization hardware.
 For glass however, this is not the case.

-Glass is recursive in nature, as the color seen by an incoming ray hardly depends on the hit object at all, but almost entirely on what is seen in the reflected and refracted directions.
-Thus, rendering realistic glass with anything but a recursive ray tracing is next to impossible.
-For this reason, in typical VR systems glass is usually modeled by a simple mostly-transparent plane, with a slight gray-blue tint to make the glassy object visible at all.
+This because glass is "recursive" in nature, as the color seen by an incoming ray hardly depends on the hit object at all, but almost entirely on what is seen in the reflected and refracted directions.
+Thus, accurately rendering realistic glass with anything other but recursive ray tracing is next to impossible.
+Therefore, in typical VR systems glass is usually modeled by a simple semi-transparent plane, with a slight gray-blue tint to make the glassy object visible at all.

-This simplistic model is still state of the art in most of todays VR systems, but is mostly useless for reliable design decisions.
-In particular for glass, even very subtle effects, such as its slight reflectivity, can have a critical influence.
-For example, reflections of bright parts in the windshield or side windows can have significant security issues (e.g., glare, occlusion, or distraction).
-Accurately simulating such effects - in particular during interaction, where different configurations can be evaluated from different views - are extremely important for designers.
-In practice this is particularly important for the head and rear lights of the cars, due to the complex optical light paths inside these objects.
-However, a physically correct simulation of glass is impossible with current state-of-the-art VR systems.
+This simplistic model is still state-of-the-art in most of todays industrial grade VR systems, but is almost useless for reliable design decisions.
+For glass, even very subtle effects, such as its slight reflectivity, can have a critical influence.
+For example, reflections of bright parts in the windshield or side windows can result in significant security issues (e.g., glare, occlusion, or distraction).
+Accurately simulating such effects, in particular during interaction, where different configurations can be evaluated from different views, are extremely important for designers.
+In practice this is especially important for the head and rear lights, due to the complex optical light paths inside these objects.

-For a ray tracer on the other side, glass is a pretty straightforward material to compute: It requires neither shadow rays nor costly texture operations, its physical behavior is well understood, and essentially only at most two new rays (for reflection and refraction) have to be shot.
-For this reason, Glass simulation was one of the first industrial applications for realtime ray tracing [BWDS02].
-Essentially, we use exactly the same implementation, except for a few minor optimizations and integration into a new framework.
-All the effects described in [BWDS02] - reflection, refraction, Fresnel terms, and termination of low-contributing paths - are supported in our current framework as well.
+For a ray tracer on the other hand, glass is a pretty straightforward material to compute.
+Its physical behavior is well understood, and essentially only at most two new rays (for reflection and refraction, given that dispersion is not accounted for) have to be shot.
+For this reason, Glass simulation was one of the first industrial applications for real-time ray tracing [2].
+Essentially, we use exactly the same concepts, except for a few minor optimizations.
+All the effects described in [2] - reflection, refraction, Fresnel terms, and most importantly termination of low-contributing light paths - are supported in our current framework as well.